 Obesity and oral hygiene

 The connection between obesity and oral hygiene can start at an early age.
 There are reports that demonstrate the link between obesity and a high number of caries.
-However, since other studies did not establish this link, the North Conway dental team recommends learning more about the topic.
-Patients struggling with weight and dental hygiene should visit a North Conway, NH dentist for professional care and advice.
+However, since other studies did not establish this link, the Conway dental team recommends learning more about the topic.
+Patients struggling with weight and dental hygiene should visit a Conway, NH dentist for professional care and advice.

 Please feel free to contact us with your questions and concerns pertaining to obesity and oral health issues.
 We will be glad to answer your questions and discuss possible lifestyle changes to help reduce your chances of being obese or having cavities or gum disease.